vwz/CPF/ReadMe.txt

-In this bitbucket page, we share our code and data sets for the following paper:
+In this page, we share our code and data sets for the following paper:

 @inproceedings{ZhengC16,
  author = {Zheng, Vincent W. and Chang, Kevin Chen-Chuan},